itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-george.md

 ## Get started with CloudCannon and Bitbucket

 The CloudCannon Atlassian Connect add-on enables new workflows for the entire team.
 Developers can build sites locally and deploy them directly from Bitbucket.
-Without realising it, non-developers push changes like developers by updating content visually.
+Non-developers push changes seamlessly by updating content visually.

-If you need help setting up your first site have a read of our [our get started tutorial](http://cloudcannon.com/bitbucket-jekyll/) or get in touch through support (support@cloudcannon.com) or posting a comment below.
+If you need help setting up your first site, have a read of our [get started tutorial](http://cloudcannon.com/bitbucket-jekyll/), get in touch at support@cloudcannon.com or post a comment below.

----